michelesr/resume/sorcinelli.md

     - packaging and containerization of a Django application
     - migration from Apache to Nginx & Gunicorn
     - Ansible deployment automation
+    - VLAN and network configuration for a third-part customer

 *   **Odoo developer**

-    *Openforce* (Remote), Apr 2016 - Sep 2016
+    *Openforce* (Remote), Apr 2016 - Present

-    - Development of Odoo (OpenERP) modules for electronic archiving of PA invoices.
+    - Development of Odoo (OpenERP) modules

 *   **Software Tester**